 Membership of the group is voluntary and time commitments can vary according to the projects requiring their input.
 The Partnership also meets with user/carer groups and networks around Northern Ireland to share information about the NISCC and to encourage more users and carers to contribute to NISCC projects and consultations when needed.

-Geraldine Campbell - Council Member chairs the partnership; supported by Mark Bradley – Director of Registration and Corporate Services and NISCC Professional Officer – Brenda Horgan.
+Geraldine Campbell - Council Member chairs the partnership; supported our Director of Registration and Corporate Services (to be appointed) and NISCC Professional Officer – Brenda Horgan.
 If you would like to become involved with the Partnership, please read the information leaflets below for advice on what is involved and how to apply.
 Contact Brenda Horgan if you would like to find out more.
 Email: firstname.lastname@example.org